 - Start with a breeze between 12 and 16 knots (4 bft), preferably when the wind is constant

 - Start with a small and light sail.
 With 12 to 16 knots you can already foil with a 6.5m2, see also material guide

-- Try not to waterstart The wind foil protrudes to the sides of your shelf and you can painfully bump into your feet/legs
+- Try not to water start!
+The wind foil protrudes to the sides of your board and you can painfully bump into your feet/legs

 - Also keep getting away from your board and make sure you step off on time (where it’s still deep enough)

 - Opt for a wide board, at least 80 centimeters.
 This does depend on the type of foil, see material guide